Regional trial court: History

-It was formerly called as the Court of First Instance since the Spanish era.
+It was formerly called as the Court of First Instance since the Spanish colonial period.
 It continued throughout its colonization under Spanish and Americans.
 After the independence from the United States, Republic Act No. 296 or Judiciary Act of 1948 was enacted to reinforce its jurisdictional powers of the Court of First Instance.
 Under its law, it has the power to try civil and criminal cases, as well as appeals from the decisions made by the municipality and city Justice of the Peace courts.

-However, there were numerous cases (both civil and criminal) yet to be resolved or being delayed for years due to their nature.
-In addition, there were special courts made to try specialized cases like criminal, agricultural, and family to decongest cases, which unfortunately ended up complicating the judiciary system.
-Therefore, the Interim Batasang Pambansa has passed Batas Pambansa Blg.
-129, or The Judiciary Reorganization Act of 1980, which reorganized the lower and intermediate courts in the country, which include the change of Court of First Instance to Regional Trial Court.
+There were numerous cases (both civil and criminal) yet to be resolved or being delayed for years due to their nature.
+In addition, there were special courts made to try specialized cases like criminal, agricultural, and family to decongest cases, which ended up complicating the judiciary system.
+Therefore, the Interim Batasang Pambansa passed Batas Pambansa Blg.
+129, or The Judiciary Reorganization Act of 1980, which reorganized the lower and intermediate courts in the country, which included the change of Court of First Instance to Regional Trial Court.

 Jurisdiction

 Batas Pambansa Blg.
-129, or The Judiciary Reorganization Act of 1980, and Republic Act No. 7691, or An Act Expanding the Jurisdiction of the Metropolitan Trial Courts, Municipal Trial Courts, and Municipal Circuit Trial Courts of 1994, as amended, gave the RTCs the following jurisdiction:
+129, or The Judiciary Reorganization Act of 1980, and Republic Act No. 7691, or An Act Expanding the Jurisdiction of the Metropolitan Trial Courts, Municipal Trial Courts, and Municipal Circuit Trial Courts of 1994, as amended, gave the Regional Trial Courts the following jurisdiction: